Arjun Narasingha KC: Political career

-Early Activism and Student Leadership
+Early activism and student leadership

-KC first entered the political arena being elected as the General Secretary of Shanti Vidya Griha High School from 1961-63.
+KC first entered the political arena being elected as the General Secretary of Shanti Vidya Griha High School from 1961 to 1963.
 At the age of 15, while still a student, he was imprisoned for the first time due to his involvement in democratic activism.
 Over the course of his life, he served a total of six years and nine months in prison for his steadfast commitment to democratic principles.

-He then served subsequently as the Vice Chairperson and Chairperson of National (currently known as Shanker Dev Campus) from 1964-1967.In 1973, he was elected as the Central Member of the Democratic Socialist Youth League convened by the NC in Varanasi.
+He then served subsequently as the Vice Chairperson and Chairperson of National (currently known as Shanker Dev Campus) from 1964 to 1967.In 1973, he was elected as the Central Member of the Democratic Socialist Youth League convened by the NC in Varanasi.

 KC led the Student Rally Coordination Committee, a student assembly organizing committee formed by BP Koirala before the establishment of the Nepal Student Union (NSU), where Ram Chandra Poudel and Sher Bahadur Deuba, were appointed as members.
 He is a founding member and coordinator of the NSU.
 At the instructions of the senior Congress leadership, KC ran and won a seat in the 1981 Rastriya Panchayat Election, contesting as an independent.

 KC first served as the State Minister for Health under Surya Bahadur Thapa from 1982 to 1983 and then as the Minister for Health, Education and Physical Planning from 1995 to 1999.
 KC was elected as a member of parliament twice in the 1991 and 1994 parliamentary elections.